 There are lots of good books on how to study the bible.
 Pick one and dive in.
 Here are some of my favorites;

-- The Language of God: A Commonsense Approach to Understanding and Applying the Bible, by Ron Julian, J.A.
+The Language of God: A Commonsense Approach to Understanding and Applying the Bible, by Ron Julian, J.A.
 Crabtree and David Crabtree — this is a GREAT book for understanding the principles, methodology and philosophy of Bible study.
+I highly recommend it.

 Invest in good study software.
 There are several good ones.
 My favorite is E-Sword and its sister site BibleSupport.com E-sword is free (though I encourage you to make a donation if you become a regular user) and it does everything.

 As you improve your study skills, find a great Bible teacher and attach yourself to him/her.
 In fact find a few.
 Even if you can’t formally mentor with your chosen teacher, attend every time she speaks and study both her content and her presentation.
 Notice how he organizes the material, how he matches application to the audience and especially how he arrives at his conclusions.
 Thanks to the internet, you can “study under” many teachers online without ever meeting face-to-face.
 I haven’t seen some of my mentors in 20 years, but I rarely miss their teaching.